Which of the following gases has the highest root mean square spe... | Channels for Pearson+

 1

-Recognize that the root mean square speed is inversely proportional to the square root of the molar mass of the gas.
-This means that lighter gases will have higher root mean square speeds at the same temperature.
+Recognize that the root mean square speed is inversely proportional to the square root of the molar mass.
+This means that, at a constant temperature, a gas with a lower molar mass will have a higher root mean square speed.

+Convert the molar masses of the gases from grams per mole to kilograms per mole: Helium (He) is 4 g/mol, Carbon dioxide (CO2) is 44 g/mol, Oxygen (O2) is 32 g/mol, and Nitrogen (N2) is 28 g/mol.
+Convert these to kg/mol by dividing by 1000.

-Compare the molar masses: Helium has the smallest molar mass, which means it will have the highest root mean square speed at the same temperature.
+Compare the molar masses: Helium has the smallest molar mass, followed by Nitrogen, Oxygen, and Carbon dioxide.

-Conclude that Helium (He), having the lowest molar mass, will have the highest root mean square speed at 400 K among the given gases.
+Conclude that since Helium has the smallest molar mass, it will have the highest root mean square speed at 400 K.

 Watch next